siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 - Underscore "_" means some numeric value
 - "ABC" means some string value
 - Motor examples use Motor 1, but any motor active for your platform is OK
-- Axis examples use X axis 1, but any axis is OK unless noted
+- Axis examples use X axis, but any axis is OK unless otherwise noted

 # Summary / Cheat Sheet
 Connect to the G2 USB.